topos-protocol/topos-zkevm-demo/WALKTHROUGH.md

 ### 2. Start the Erigon chain

-Start the Erigon chain to get ready to interact with it:
+Start the local development chain to get ready to interact with it:

 ```bash
 $ topos-zkevm-demo start